 The Problem:

-Corporations regularly wield immense Supreme Court-created power to defeat citizen ballot initiatives that are disfavored by company executives.
+Corporate executives often wield their Supreme Court-created power to defeat citizen ballot initiatives.
 Increasingly, corporations and wealthy individuals are putting measures on the ballot that advance their own self-interest.
-While it is far easier for corporations to defeat citizen initiatives than to pass their own, threatening to run a costly initiative campaign is sufficient to cow local governments into complying with their agendas.
+While it is far easier for corporations to defeat citizen initiatives than to pass their own, just the threat of running a costly initiative campaign can be sufficient to alter decisions by local or state officials.

 Legal background:

 - In First National Bank of Boston v.
 Bellotti (1978) the U.S. Supreme Court struck down a Massachusetts law prohibiting corporate spending to influence state ballot initiatives (on First Amendment grounds).
 Though the opinion resorted to “listeners’ rights” arguments that protect free speech and not the corporate “speaker,” the effect was to create a presumed corporate right to influence ballot questions.
-Justice Rehnquist’s sharp dissent is notable.
+The sharp dissent of conservative Justice William Rehnquist is key reading.

 - In Austin v.
-Michigan Chamber of Commerce (1990) the Court held that there was no First Amendment violation in requiring a corporation to set up segregated funds (i.e., a PAC) for spending on candidate campaigns.
+Michigan Chamber of Commerce (1990) the Court held that there was no First Amendment violation in requiring a corporation to set up segregated funds (i.e., a Political Action Committee) for spending on candidate campaigns.
 So, while executives and employees could contribute to a corporation-affiliated PAC, the corporation could not write company checks directly to a candidate’s campaign.

 - After Bellotti, a series of Supreme Court decisions showed increased deference to legislative campaign contribution limits, leading some scholars to believe that a reversal of Bellotti might occur.
 However, since John Roberts was selected as Chief Justice, the Court seems to have tacked sharply against limiting corporate privileges, as we see with the Citizens United ruling.